grahamcarlyle/grahamcarlyle.github.io/index.md

 ---
-title: a place to share
+title: "A place to share"
 ---
 <ul>
   {% for post in site.posts %}